Joshuaf91/c4q_in_person_coding_basics/variables.md

 * `console.log(19213)`
 * `console.log(firstName)`

-this is a command that allows you to print to your screen. ***This does not do anything other then scream it to the world***
+This is a command that allows you to print to your screen. ***This does not do anything other then scream it to the world***